dlccyes/CollegeNotes/NTUNotes/Junior/Operating Systems.md

 			- set to 1 when the page is referenced
 		- 8 bits (1 byte) for reference history
 		- periodically update the 8 bits, shift right and fill the reference bit at the leftmost
-		- treat as unsigned integer -> smallest one is LRU
+		- treated as unsigned integer -> smallest one is LRU
 	- second-chance algo
 		- FIFO with reference bit
 		- iterate through reference bit of pages in FIFO's order